ncsa/Delta_doc/docs/source/acknowledge.rst

 Acknowledge
 ===============

-To acknowledge the NCSA Delta system in particular, please include the
+For information on how to properly acknowledge the NCSA Delta system or Delta Project/NCSA Staff see: https://delta.ncsa.illinois.edu/using-delta/citation-acknowledgement-in-publications/
-following:

-This research is part of the Delta research computing project, which is supported by the National Science Foundation (award OCI 2005572), and the State of Illinois.
-Delta is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.

--  `How to Acknowledge ACCESS <https://access-ci.org/about/>`__
+For information on how to properly acknowledge ACCESS, see: https://access-ci.org/about/